railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 .. note:: Agile methods

-	Open ERP implements the agile methodology Scrum for IT development projects in the :mod:`scrum` module.
+	Open ERP implements the agile methodology Scrum for IT development projects in the :mod:`project_scrum` module.

 	Scrum supplements the task system with the following concepts: